exercism/java-analyzer/README.md

 The Java analyzer uses [Abstract Syntax Trees][ast-wiki] (ASTs) to analyze submitted solutions using the [`javaparser`][javaparser] library.

+The documentation for this project can be found at [exercism.github.io/java-analyzer/][documentation].

 ## Contributing

 If you want to contribute to the Java analyzer, please refer to the [Contributing Guide][contributing-guide].